 'My friend Hastings would, at all events.
-He was just holding forth on the subject, n' est-ce pas, tnon ami?'
+He was just holding forth on the subject, n'est-ce pas, mon ami?'
 'Well, sir,' said Japp condescendingly, 'you shall be in it too.
 I can tell you, it's something of a feather in your cap to have inside knowledge of a case like this.
 Well, here's to business.
 You know the main facts of the case, I suppose, Monsieur Poirot?'
-'From the papers only--and the imagination of the journalist is sometimes misleading.
-Recount the whole story to' me.'

-Japp cross legs comfortably and began.
+'From the papers only - and the imagination of the journalist is sometimes misleading.
+Recount the whole story to me.'
+Japp crossed his legs comfortably and began.